 Even with the numbers, it is better to keep in mind that some particular emojis are not universally accepted.

 In Uruguay, Cuba, Colombia, Brazil, Argentina, Greece, Portugal, Spain and Italy for example, the horn emoji is a lucky sign and it is used to avoid the evil eye and bad luck.

 But it has a second meaning and when the horn emoji is directed at a particular person in these countries, it means that the person’s partner had cheated in their relationship.

-You should not use the waving hand emoji when chatting with Chinese people who are located in Mainland China as it is interpreted as breaking off the friendship.
+You should not use the waving hand emoji to chat to Chinese people located in Mainland China as they see it as breaking friendship ties.